Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsection{Current and Potential Uses of Qualitative Researchers Adopting LLMs}

-We sought to understand how our participants had experimented, or not, with using LLMs as part of their qualitative research process.
-Of the researchers we interviewed, fourteen reported having actively explored the use of LLMs in data collection or analysis.
-The most common use cases mentioned, highlighted in Figure~\ref{fig:qda_uses}, were using LLMs to help generate recruitment materials, attempts to use LLMs to speed up qualitative coding, and using LLM to inspire or provide feedback on ideas.
-In this section, we foreground perceived potential uses of these methods, before we platform the perceptions and risks of their use in the next.
+We sought to understand how our participants had or had not experimented with using LLMs in their qualitative research process.
+Of the researchers we interviewed, fourteen reported actively exploring the use of LLMs in data collection or analysis.
+The most common use cases mentioned, highlighted in Figure~\ref{fig:qda_uses}, were using LLMs to help generate recruitment materials, attempts to use LLMs to speed up qualitative coding, and using LLMs for ideation and feedback.

-Unsurprisingly, ChatGPT was the most frequently mentioned LLM tool by participants.
+ChatGPT was the most frequently mentioned LLM tool by participants.
 When we opened the conversation by asking participants about their experiences with ``generative AI tools or large language models,'' most would immediately talk about ChatGPT.
-Some researchers specified that there is a distinction; for example, P11 opened by saying \textit{``I use LLMs, specifically ChatGPT.''} Others spoke more hesitantly, such as P13: \textit{``I've started using ChatGPT, I'm trying to be more familiar with it because it is the future, and you don't want to be a dinosaur.''}
+Some researchers specified the model they used; P11 opened with \textit{``I use LLMs, specifically ChatGPT.''} Others spoke more hesitantly, such as P13: \textit{``I've started using ChatGPT, I'm trying to be more familiar with it because it is the future, and you don't want to be a dinosaur.''} Overall, perceptions of LLMs writ large were strongly influenced by experiences with ChatGPT as the most popular interface through which to explore LLMs.
+Participants felt that LLMs were more advanced in areas where ChatGPT performed better, thanks to their interactions directly through the web interface.
+For example, more participants felt that LLMs were helpful \textit{``brainstorming buddies''} (P20), than felt they were helpful annotators, a use case for which ChatGPT's web interface was not designed.